Skip to main content

 cd $HOME/workshop

 1. For this exercise, we've prepared a list of open-source repositories for you to use.
 These repositories have been added to the Moderne Platform and put inside the Default organization.
-Clone these repositories by running the following command from inside your workshop directory.
+Clone these repositories by running the following command from inside your workshop directory:

-mod git clone moderne .
-"Default"
+mod git sync moderne .
+"Default" --with-sources

 You should see output similar to the following.